Our MyMuse team member, Nazma, shares how she came around to realising that being bicurious is no different than being a bisexual person.

 Getting Bi

-I always thought I just really enjoyed gender studies, and even felt so deeply for the cause that I spent months in Jordan understanding the intricacies of the LGBTQI+ movement there.
-My entire approach on why I gravitated to that work was, “Well, somebody’s gotta do it.”
+I always thought I just really enjoyed gender studies and even felt so deeply for the cause that I spent months in Jordan understanding the intricacies of the LGBTQI+ movement there.
+My entire approach to why I gravitated to that work was, “Well, somebody’s gotta do it.”
 Embedding myself within their activism and academically breaking down the nuances of “coming out” may have sown some seeds of curiosity.
 But I really came into my bi-ness a few years later.

 Looking back, I now know accepting you are bi is something you have to arrive at your own pace.
 It’s just like figuring out the perfect way you prefer making your chai.
-Self-claimed chai experts may feel it needs to be layered and spicy, with exactly measured out ingredients.
+Self-claimed chai experts may feel it needs to be layered and spicy, with exactly measured-out ingredients.
 But if you like the regular old doodh-patti with a little ginger thrown in once in a while, you do you, boo.
 Chai chat aside, I have to admit that there is power in claiming the freedom to own my decisions even if I didn’t fully comprehend it all in the beginning.

 Same Difference

-Having been around the block more than once now, I can tell you that it’s definitely not a before vulva vs. after vulva situation.
-I am as attracted to the same sex as I was when I watched the Channel V promo.
+Having been around the block more than once now and using Indian pickup lines, I can tell you that it’s definitely not a before V vs. after V situation.
+I am as attracted to both genders as I was when I watched the Channel V promo.
 I may be emboldened to make the first move more now, but that’s more about confidence than crystallisation of a bisexual being.
+What I wish someone had told me earlier was that there is no tangible difference between being bi-curious and bisexual.
+And that a physical act or using full-body massager isn’t going to bridge that imaginary gap.

 Bi Enough?